Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Reflection/TypeCache.md

 ### InitializeTypes(Assembly assembly, bool forceFullInitialization, bool allowMultithreadedInitialization)

 Initializes the types in the specified assembly.
-It does this by looping through all loaded assemblies and registering the type by type name and assembly name.The types initialized by this method are used by GetType.
+It does this by looping through all loaded assemblies and registering the type by type name and assembly name.
+The types initialized by this method are used by GetType.

 #### Parameters

 **assembly**
 The assembly to initialize the types from.
-If`null` , all assemblies will be checked.
+If`null`, all assemblies will be checked.

 **forceFullInitialization**
-If`true` , the types are initialized, even when the types are already initialized.
+If`true`, the types are initialized, even when the types are already initialized.

 **allowMultithreadedInitialization**
-If`true` , allow multithreaded initialization.
+If`true`, allow multithreaded initialization.
 The default value is`false`.

 ### InitializeTypes(string assemblyName, bool forceFullInitialization, bool allowMultithreadedInitialization)

 Initializes the types.
-It does this by looping through all loaded assemblies and registering the type by type name and assembly name.The types initialized by this method are used by GetType.
+It does this by looping through all loaded assemblies and registering the type by type name and assembly name.
+The types initialized by this method are used by GetType.

 #### Parameters

 **assemblyName**
 Name of the assembly.
-If`null` , all assemblies will be checked.
+If`null`, all assemblies will be checked.

 **forceFullInitialization**
-If`true` , the types are initialized, even when the types are already initialized.
+If`true`, the types are initialized, even when the types are already initialized.

 **allowMultithreadedInitialization**
-If`true` , allow multithreaded initialization.
+If`true`, allow multithreaded initialization.

 #### Exceptions